shchuka555/vancouver_business_licence_analysis/README.md

 ![https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/pct_change_year_bar.png](https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/pct_change_year_bar.png)

 ### First plot.
-- This plot shows changes in total number of each year's business licenses comapred with previous year.
+- This plot shows an upward trend in total number of business licenses issued in each years.
-- There is an upward trend.
 - Also there are some fluctuations.
 For example, it significantly droped in 2020 and presumably due to the pamdemic of covid-19.
 - Despite there are some big drops in 2020, the number got recovered in 2022.
 - The question is **"Are these values correlated with changes in Canadian economy?"**

 ### Second plot.
 - This plot shows same data as previous plot but in bar chart and shows percentage changes in number of licenses compared with preivious year.
-- It shows there are tiny decrease in number of licences in 2008 comapred with 2007, which should be much bigger drops if the economy is correlated with the number of each year's business licenses.
+- It shows there are tiny decrease in number of licences in 2008 comapred with 2007, which should be much bigger drops if the economy is positively correlated with the number of each year's business licenses.

 ## Part2 Testing Hypothesis: Is there correlation between changes in number of licenses and mesurements of ecnomy ?